 Without proper treatment, the mortality rate for severe dengue increases to 20%.
 There is a vaccine (Dengvaxia®) available for people who have been infected by dengue before.
 The course of the vaccination consists of 3 injections, spaced out over the course of a year.
 Most clinics offer the vaccine, but do consult your doctor before taking the vaccination.

-If you are experiencing any of the severe dengue symptoms mentioned above, seek medical attention immediately at your nearest clinic or accident & emergency department.
+If you are experiencing any of the severe dengue symptoms mentioned above, seek medical attention immediately at your nearest clinic or Urgent Care Centre (UCC).